BackofenLab/CRISPRcasIdentifier/README.md

 CRISPRcasIdentifier has been tested with Python 3.5.2.
 For library requirements, see requirements.txt.
 We recommend installing the same versions listed in such a file.
 Since we exported our classifiers using joblib.dump, it is not guaranteed that they will work properly if loaded using other Python and libraries versions.
 For such, we recommend the use of virtual environments, which make it easy to install the correct Python and library dependencies without affecting the whole operating system (see below).

+### Setting up a virtual environment

-The easiest way to install the correct python version and its dependencies to run CRISPRcasIdentifier is by using pyenv (https://github.com/pyenv/pyenv-virtualenv).
+The easiest way to install the correct python version and its dependencies to run CRISPRcasIdentifier is by using [pyenv](https://github.com/pyenv/pyenv-virtualenv).

 Install pyenv